 Niacinamide is one ingredient you’re probably seeing everywhere right now.
 It’s a form of vitamin B-3, making it an essential nutrient that your skin will love.
 This multi-tasking ingredient will nourish your skin and help tackle issues like hyperpigmentation and uneven skin tone.
-Niacinamide is quickly becoming one of the most popular active ingredients in the beauty industry.
+The effects of niacinamide is quickly becoming one of the most popular topics in the beauty industry.

 As a so-called wonder ingredient, niacinamide has various benefits to offer almost every skin type.
 Whether your concerns are acne, anti-aging, or hyperpigmentation, niacinamide is here to help.
 Using niacinamide topically has been shown to help tackle some of the most common skin conditions.
-This active ingredient has something to offer everyone, making it one of the most hyped skincare products on the market.
-Read on to find out more about the benefits of incorporating niacinamide into your skincare routine.
+This active skin care ingredient has something to offer everyone, making it one of the most hyped skincare products on the market.
+Read on to find out more about the benefits of incorporating niacinamide into your skin care routine.

 What is Niacinamide?